-- As part of the requirements for national accreditation, the MSAC leadership initiated an annual survey process in the spring of 2019.
-Its purpose was to clarify needs and interests of Montpelier area residents aged 50 or older, and to assess how well MSAC and its activities are responding to them.
-Are MSAC programs having a positive impact on their lives?
+With that mission in mind, MSAC initiated an annual survey process in the spring of 2019.
+Its purpose was to clarify needs and interests of Montpelier area residents aged 50 or older, and to assess how well MSAC is responding to them.
+Do MSAC programs have a positive impact on their lives?
 How do they learn about the programs?
-How might MSAC improve its services?
-The survey was designed to collect both quantifiable and anecdotal information from older area residents.
+How might MSAC improve its operations?

-- A final survey report has now been released and is available here.
-It highlights a few of the 406 written comments and summarizes the others.
+The pandemic –the impact COVID had on MSAC and its participants' lives – influenced the design of the 2021 survey and how MSAC participants did or did not respond to it.
+This report highlights a few of the 160 written comments and summarizes others.
 It presents statistical and other responses to survey questions, considers those findings and describes how MSAC will put them to use.
-For many survey questions, the report distinguishes the results for respondents age 75 or older from those for the overall survey population.
+For some survey questions, the report distinguishes the results for respondents age 75 or older from those for the overall survey population.